Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 \section{Computational experiments}

 In this section we report on computational experiments with solving convex \CO \ and its discrete counterpart \MICO \ with the algorithms described in Section~\ref{sec:algorithms}.
 The algorithms are implemented with CPLEX Java API.
-We use the simplex and barrier solvers of CPLEX version 12.6.2 for the computational experiments.
+We use the simplex and barrier solvers of CPLEX version 12.6.2, as well as the barrier solver of MOSEK version 8.1.0 for the computational experiments.
 All experiments are conducted on a workstation with a 2.93GHz Intel\textregistered Core\textsuperscript{TM} i7 CPU and 8 GB main memory using a single thread.